ray-project/ray/doc/source/example-lbfgs.md

 inefficient. *Large objects should be passed by object ID to remote functions and not by value*.

-We use remote functions and remote objects internally in the implementation of `full_loss` and `full_grad`, but the user-facing behavior of these methods is identical to the behavior in the serial version.
+We use remote actors and remote objects internally in the implementation of `full_loss` and `full_grad`, but the user-facing behavior of these methods is identical to the behavior in the serial version.